The Aurora

 On the interior, spacious and thoughtful amenities focus on the needs of families.
 A large, flexible community room with demonstration kitchen provides space for a wide range of events, classes, clubs, and workshops.
 A visible, oversized laundry room visually connects to an indoor/outdoor playroom to make laundry day an opportunity for parents and kids to connect with neighbors.

-The Aurora integrates numerous sustainable design features, targets an Earth Advantage rating, and will exceed Portland Housing Bureau’s target EUI goal of 30%.
-The all-electric building will feature a heat pump hot water heater to further reduce energy usage.
-A photovoltaic array on the roof will cover household plug loads.
+The Aurora integrates numerous sustainable design features, targets an Earth Advantage rating, and exceeds Portland Housing Bureau’s target EUI goal of 30%.
+The all-electric building features a heat pump hot water heater to further reduce energy usage.
+A photovoltaic array on the roof covers household plug loads.
 The fully brick building skin, developed after many iterations of material mixes and patterns, was chosen for its ease of maintenance and longevity.

 Client